North Unity is near where Shalda Creek empties into Lake Michigan. This is in the northern part of Sleeping Bear Dunes National Lakeshore.

 Turn onto CR 669 and drive to Lake Michigan Drive which is the dirt road just before you reach Lake Michigan.
 Turn left and drive 0.8 miles to Shalda Creek, where you will find a vault toilet near the roadside.
 Hike back along the creek to Lake Michigan.
-Alternatively, you can park at the end of CR 669 by Lake Michigan and walk to the beach.
+Or, you can park at the end of CR 669 by Lake Michigan and walk to the beach.
 Turn left and walk along the beach to Shalda Creek.
 This is the site of North Unity.
-There is no evidence of the little village, but as you read the story of these hardy immigrants .
+There is no evidence of the village, but you can imagine it as you read the story of these hardy immigrants .

-A barracks was built about 150 by 20 feet and divided into sections to provide temporary housing for families until they could select farm sites and build their own cabins.
-Some families or individuals built their own temporary shelters near the barracks to get them through the first winter.
-The Muzils moved into the barracks, but the Kraitzs and Krubners moved near the Krubners’ Uncle Stepanek’s shelter.
-These shacks were intended to be replaced by permanent structures during the next summer.
-Some houses were all covered with hemlock branches, leaving small openings for windows.
-They looked like little bear huts instead of homes for humans.
-Some of the log houses were built so low it was difficult for a tall man to stand up in one.
+The immigrants built a wooden barracks partitioned into sections to provide temporary housing.
+The 150-foot by 20-foot barracks was to house the families through the winter.
+In spring they would select a farm site and build more permanent cabins.
+Some families built their own temporary shelters near the barracks.
+“Everybody had his own idea,” wrote Krubner.
+“Some houses were all covered with hemlock branches, leaving small openings for windows.
+They looked more like bear huts instead of homes for humans.
+Some places they built the log house so low it was difficult for tall man to stand up in one.”

 As you drive back out to M-22, notice the little restored log cabin at the corner of M-22 and CR 669.
 This is called the Shalda Cabin.
 It was built in the mid-1860s.
 Another interesting original building of North Unity is the school.
 It is a log building located just west of Narada Lake on M-22.